dhyan2815/dhyan2815/README.md

 ## 🌈 Howdy, developers!
 Hi, I’m Dhyan Patel, 21-year-old CS under-grad passionate about building impactful, intelligent solutions.
 I work at the intersection of AI/ML and full-stack development, turning ideas into scalable, real-world applications.

-I’m skilled in Python, JavaScript, TypeScript, and tools like TensorFlow, PyTorch, Keras, Scikit-learn, React, Node.js, Express, Firebase, MongoDB, and MySQL.
-My projects include SmokeSignal AI, a wildfire detection system using CNNs, and AuraOne, a smart AI companion integrating LLMs, APIs, and modern UI design.

-I enjoy exploring new tools, experimenting with models, and connecting web development with AI to create solutions that are both innovative and user-friendly.
-Always curious, always building.
+I've build projects like SmokeSignal AI, a wildfire detection system using CNNs, and AuraOne, a smart AI companion integrating LLMs, APIs, and modern UI design.
+I enjoy exploring new tools, experimenting with models, and connecting web development with AI to create solutions that are both innovative and user-friendly

 ## 🧰 My Dev Toolkit
 ![Python](https://img.shields.io/badge/Python-3776AB?style=flat&logo=python&logoColor=white)